Neuromorphic Analog Signal Processing (NASP)

-In our neuromorphic analog solution, neurons are physically implemented as a circuitry element that works with analog signals according to the mathematical simulation of a single neuron.
+In our neuromorphic analog solution, neurons are physically implemented as an analog circuitry elements according to the mathematical simulation of a single neuron.

 Tiny AI is a novel model of ML, one of the newest major technological breakthroughs in AI.
 It is also known as Tiny ML.

-Tiny AI implies smarter data usage through neural network pruning.
-As a result, AI computations can be performed directly on the device and does not require users to send data to the cloud or a remote server.
+Tiny AI implies smarter data usage through various techniques, such as embeddings.
+As a result, AI computations can be performed directly on the device and do not require users to send data to the cloud or a remote server.

 The NASP chips are true Tiny AI implementations that improve latency and power consumption, and enable inference computations directly on devices like wearables, IoT sensors and more, increasing their functionality but also improving users’ privacy as the data stays on the device.

 Embeddings are representations that a trained autoencoder neural network forms in its deep hidden layers.
 Embeddings contain densely packed most significant information about sensory input data.

 Embeddings are used as input data for further processing, classification, and interpretation.

 Use of embeddings for sensor data preprocessing reduces the noisy raw data flow by 1000 times, making it very instrumental for industrial IoT applications.